SierraSystems/ntt-data-notification-service/README.md

 Once you have Splunk and the notification service running locally, you'll need to setup the actual webhook to send notifications to your favourite Teams/RocketChat channels.
 Follow the following steps to set this up:

-1. Navigate to your local splunk instance at `http://localhost:<LOCAL_SPLUNK_PORT>`.
+1. Navigate to your local Splunk instance at `http://localhost:<LOCAL_SPLUNK_PORT>`.
 Via docker this port is defaulted to 7000.

 2. To try out an example log, type the following as a search in Splunk:
 ```bash